Types of Hem Stitches

 Hemming stitch is not only a beautiful and decorative stitch that adds a professional finish to any garment, but it also helps to stop the fabric from fraying and adds strength and stability to the seam.
 In this post, we’ll explain different types of hem stitches and how to use them.
 We are covering everything from basic hand stitches to more advanced machine stitches, so you’ll be able to find the perfect hem stitch for any project.
 Let’s get started!

-Please note that hemming can be done both by hand or by using a sewing machine.
-But many people prefer hand sewing in order to add decorative stitches to the hem.
-We are discussing here six types of hemming stitches in detail.
+Please note that hemming can be done both by hand and using a sewing machine.
+However, many people prefer hand sewing to add decorative stitches to the hem.
+We are discussing six types of hemming stitches in detail here.

-Used on almost every garment.
-Can be replaced by a simple running stitch also, but to enhance the beauty of a garment, hemming is used as a most important stitch.
-This is almost invisible on the right side of the garment and has very small stitches on the wrong side.
+It is used on almost every garment.
+It can also be replaced by a simple running stitch, but to enhance the beauty of a garment, hemming is used as the most important stitch.
+This stitch is almost invisible on the right side of the garment and has tiny stitches on the wrong side.

-Once you are ready to begin sewing your hem, make sure you have a single thread in your needle.
-Then, you need to take a very small margin of the cloth or a single strand from the turned-in surface.
-This is what will help you achieve a neat edge and a finished look.
+Once you are ready to begin sewing your hem, ensure you have a single thread in your needle.
+Then, it would be best to take a tiny margin of the cloth or a single strand from the turned-in surface.
+This will help you achieve a neat edge and a finished look.
 Once you have your single strand of cloth, carefully pass the needle through it and the surface of the cloth.
 With each stitch, be sure to keep your stitches small and even to ensure the best results.
-Used on sleeves, neck, skirts, etc.
+This is used on sleeves, neck, skirts, etc.

 A Simple hemming stitch can be done using a sewing machine by doing a running stitch.